 2 Pages 27-36 Write either True or False in the blank before each statement.
 1. John and Bill Creighton were glad to see their cousin Wilse Graham.
-Because they were farmers, Jethro's family would not be affected if Kentucky and Missouri joined the Confederacy.
+2. Because they were farmers, Jethro's family would not be affected if Kentucky and Missouri joined the Confederacy.
 3. Most of the folks in southern Illinois had ties with Missouri, Kansas, or Tennessee.
 4. Though he was from the South, Wilse was sympathetic and supportive of the views held by the industrialized North.
-Ellen Creighton felt slavery was wrong and that there should be a movement against it.
+5. Ellen Creighton felt slavery was wrong and that there should be a movement against it.
 6. If war came, Wilse believed England would help the South because it needed cotton.
 7. Wilse Graham did not own slaves, but he felt there was no sin when a master treated his slaves kindly.
 8. Bill hated slavery, but he also believed the issue was being used to cover the greed that existed in the North.
 9. Jethro's father argued that human nature was more decent and responsible than it had been in the past.
 10. Hearing his father speak of his growing into a man made Jethro even more excited about the prospect of war.
 11. Both John and Bill agreed that the South should be left alone, even if it meant slavery would spread into every new territory.
+12. The talk of slavery and war ceased at the table when Ellen demanded it.

-Bill helped Jenny clear up after supper so his mother could rest.
+13. Bill helped Jenny clear up after supper so his mother could rest.